Introduction to Autism Spectrum Disorders

 - Restricted, limited, or unusual use of eye contact

-- May appear “deaf like” because of apparent lack of response to the presence of others
+- Appearing tuned out because of apparent lack of response to the presence of others

 - Difficulty paying attention